a-tham/perth-house-prices/README.md

-# perth-house-prices
-Predicting house prices on the Perth House Prices dataset

 # Perth House Prices Prediction
+This project is about predicting house prices in Perth using the Perth House Prices dataset from Kaggle.
+The aim is to use neural networks instead of traditional machine learning models as an experiment, including using a Random Forest model to identify the most important features, as well as incorporating the usage of SA2 regions to better understand the data and reduce dimensionality in our dataset.

 ## Table of Contents